Zhang Hua: Service under the Jin dynasty

-Death
+Death and aftermath

-In 299, the political firestorm became too big for Zhang Hua to handle after Empress Jia Nanfeng framed Sima Yu for treason in 299 and had him deposed.
-In the following year, fearing that Sima Yu would make a comeback, Empress Jia had him murdered.
-Sima Lun (the Prince of Zhao), a granduncle of Emperor Hui, plotted a coup d'état to remove Empress Jia from power.
+In early 300, the political firestorm became too big for Zhang Hua to handle after Empress Jia Nanfeng framed Sima Yu for treason in February and had him deposed.
+In April, fearing that Sima Yu would make a comeback, Empress Jia had him murdered.
+With Empress Jia's reputation damaged by the murder, Sima Lun (the Prince of Zhao), a granduncle of Emperor Hui, plotted a coup d'état to remove Empress Jia from power.
 He tried to persuade Zhang Hua to join him, but Zhang Hua was reluctant to do so.
-Later that year, after Sima Lun successfully overthrew Empress Jia, he had her several of her supporters and associates (including Zhang Hua) executed along with their families.
+In May, after Sima Lun successfully overthrew Empress Jia, he had several of her supporters and associates (including Zhang Hua) executed along with their families.

-Sima Lun then usurped the throne and briefly ruled as emperor before he was overthrown.
-In 301, Sima You's son, Sima Jiong (the Prince of Qi), then the regent, had Zhang Hua posthumously rehabilitated and restored to his former titles and positions.
+Sima Lun then usurped the throne in February 301 and briefly ruled as emperor before he was overthrown in May.
+Sima You's son and successor Sima Jiong became the regent.
+An official named Zhi Yu (挚虞) petitioned Jiong to have Zhang Hua posthumously rehabilitated.
+Separately, an official from Zhang's dukedom of Zhuangwu, Zhu Dao (竺道), also sent Sima Ai, the Prince of Changsha, a similar petition.
+While Sima Jiong started the debate on Zhang's status, and many officials felt that Zhang had suffered injustice, there were those who felt that Zhang's punishment was justified, and no decision was made for a while.
+Zhang's rehabilitation came in 303, during the regency of Sima Ai, where he was restored to his former titles and positions, although he was not given a posthumous name.